lmiphay/firestorm-debian/README.md

 These settings can be overriden from the environment.

+## Remote repo settings

++ FD_BASE_URL is the URL of the host repo [default: https://vcs.firestormviewer.org]
++ FD_REPOS is the list of repos at FD_BASE_URL [default: "autobuild-1.1 fs-build-variables phoenix-firestorm"]

 ## Settings related to the host

 + FD_DEBIAN_VERSION is the version of the base debian image [default: stretch ]
 + FD_FIRESTORM_IMAGE is the name of the docker image built with firestorm dependencies added [default: firestorm/debian:stretch ]
 + FD_FIRESTORM_CONTAINER is the name of the container to be built [default: firestorm-debian-stretch ]
-+ FD_HOST_REPOS_DIR is the location of the repo's on the host system [default: /cache/src/firestorm ]
++ FD_HOST_REPOS_DIR is the location of the repo's on the host system [default: /local/src/firestorm ]

 ## Settings relevant inside the container